-Visiting Shanghai is definitely an experience.
-It’s a mix of the old and the new, in styles, cultures and politics.
-Everything I have ever heard about China before coming here was nothing in comparison to what I saw.
+Visiting Shanghai is an experience.
+It’s a mix of the old and new styles, cultures and politics.
+Everything I had ever heard about China before coming here was nothing compared to what I saw.
 I had so many questions about this whole system, flawed yet somehow functional.
 My time in Shanghai proved to be very educational.

 The über rich, the ex-pats, the poor and everyone in between.
 It was a feast for the senses.

 Shanghai is a different China than what I saw in Beijing.
 It is a country that raises more questions than answers.
 For me, it was an educational experience.
 I saw amazing things and some I’d like to forget.
 Despite that, I’m glad I had the opportunity to visit the Pearl of the Orient.